Before You Begin

 Before you create a vCD replication job, check the following prerequisites:

-- You must disable the VM discovery option in the general system settings of VMware Cloud Director.
-For more information, see VMware Docs.
+- You must disable the VM discovery option in VMware Cloud Director settings.
+For more information on where you can change the option, see VMware Docs.

-- vCloud Director replication does not use and support continuous data protection (CDP).
+- VMware vCloud Director replication does not use and support continuous data protection (CDP).

-- vCloud Director replication does not support replication of a vApp to a Cloud Provider.
+- VMware vCloud Director replication does not support replication of a vApp to a Cloud Provider.

 It is possible to replicate vSphere VMs to your Cloud Provider vCloud.
 For more information, see Creating Replication Jobs.